 The Council of Europe, a pan-European human rights body, has criticised the vote, saying it was being organised too quickly and that the question was not clear.

-Also on Wednesday, the European Central Bank again decided to keep the amount of emergency funding Greek banks can access frozen at around 89 billion euros.
+The European Central Bank again decided to keep the amount of emergency funding Greek banks can access frozen at around 89 billion euros on Wednesday.

 It was the ECB's decision on Sunday to refuse to increase emergency funding for Greek banks that pushed Athens to close lenders for a week and impose the capital controls.